nubenetes/awesome-kubernetes/docs/kubernetes-backup-migrations.md

 - [cloud.redhat.com: Velero Backup and Restore of an Application Using gp2 StorageClass on ROSA](https://cloud.redhat.com/blog/velero-backup-and-restore-of-an-application-using-gp2-storageclass-on-rosa)
 - [medium.com/@firat.yasar: Backup & Restore Kubernetes resources with VELERO](https://medium.com/@firat.yasar/backup-restore-kubernetes-resources-with-velero-b7fee14e7664)
 - [skildops.medium.com: Backup an entire Kubernetes cluster using Velero to AWS S3](https://skildops.medium.com/backup-an-entire-kubernetes-cluster-using-velero-to-aws-s3-73d76d51d4bc) Maintaining backup is always rewarding.
 Learn how to backup and restore an entire K8s cluster in this detailed article
+- [blog.devgenius.io: Backup, Restore and Migrate Kubernetes Cluster resources using Velero](https://blog.devgenius.io/backup-restore-and-migrate-kubernetes-cluster-resources-using-velero-a9b6997e4b54) In this tutorial, you'll learn how to take a backup of resources running in a Kubernetes cluster and migrate them to another cluster using Velero

 ## Backup with Portworx PX-Backup

 - [PX-Backup](https://portworx.com/products/px-backup/)
 - [PX-Backup: docs](https://backup.docs.portworx.com/)
-* With PX-Backup, backups of OpenShift applications can also be provided in a secure, self-service environment.
+- With PX-Backup, backups of OpenShift applications can also be provided in a secure, self-service environment.

 ## Backup for GKE

 - [cloud.google.com: Announcing Backup for GKE: the easiest way to protect GKE workloads](https://cloud.google.com/blog/products/storage-data-transfer/google-cloud-launches-backups-for-gke)

 ## Konveyor Open Source Migration Tool for Kubernetes

 - [github.com/konveyor 🌟](https://github.com/konveyor) - [konveyor.io](https://www.konveyor.io/) A community to build tools and document best practices to modernize workloads and bring them to Kubernetes.